Driving the Historic National Road (US 40) in Centerville, Pennsylvania

 At last, we reached the end of the road in Vandalia, sort of (more on that in a minute).
 You might wonder why the road ended here of all places.
 When the National Road was first authorized by Congress, one stipulation was that the road must pass through all state capitals along its route.
 When the final section of the National Road was authorized in 1838, Vandalia was still capital of Illinois, a title it would hold for one more year until the capital was moved to Springfield.
 Thus, the National Road was required to run through Vandalia.

-And now, the meaning of “almost end” in the post title.
 The National Road officially ended at the corner of what is now U.S. 40 and 3rd Street, at the Vandalia State House.
 I even made sure to look this up before we left home, but forgot to write it down.
 So we ended up overshooting the actual end of the road, and circled around downtown Vandalia for a few minutes looking in vain for a marker of some kind.
 I gave up and turned around to head south out of town, though on the way out, passed right by the State House and got a photo.
 It was only later that I realized that yes, we did make it to the actual end of the road.
-NOTE: also located here is the National Road Interpretive Center; we didn’t have time to visit, but I highly recommend that you do, especially if you are starting your trip down the road in Vandalia and heading east.
+NOTE: also located here is the National Road Interpretive Center; we didn’t have time to visit, but I highly recommend that you do.
+Especially if you decide to start in Vandalia and head east.

 Historic downtown Vandalia